Common Mistakes to Avoid in Disability Claims

 Self-medicating is not a good option in treating your pain, depression, etc..Using illegal drugs immediately damages your credibility.
 Failed drug tests for cocaine, methamphetamine, or other illegal substances point more towards recreational drug abuse than towards…

 Not being able to afford medical care is understandable if you have no medical insurance or income.
 Social Security can only decide cases based on medical evidence.
-A lack of treatment in or testing in your record does not help your case.
+A lack of treatment or testing in your record does not help your case.
 People with severe conditions go to the emergency room despite lack of funds…

 If your medical providers have counseled you to stop smoking due to your worsening COPD or you end up at the ER due to not taking your seizure medications…